johnmartinsson/adaptive-change-point-detection/README.md

     ./results/eusipco_2024_reproduced

-However, only 2 runs are made per configuration to save time since the standard devaition is so low.
-Results should be similar, but may vary slightly.
+In the interest of time only 2 runs are done by default per configuration since the standard devaition is so low.
+All results should be similar, but may vary slightly.

 Please update the src/config.py script after this and change

-    results_dir : eusipco_2024 # to
     results_dir : eusipco_2024_reproduced

 If you do not change this line, the produced figures and tables will be from the pre-computed eusipco_2024 results.
 Then run